Bohdan-Khomtchouk/PubData/README.md

 ## About

-PubData is a user-friendly search engine for all bioinformatics databases worldwide.
+PubData is a genomics search engine for all bioinformatics databases worldwide.
 PubData searches biomedical FTP data in a user-friendly fashion similar to how PubMed searches biomedical literature.
-However, PubData is currently hosted as a GUI software program, while PubMed is hosted as an online web server.
+PubData is hosted as a standalone GUI software program, while PubMed is hosted as an online web server.
 PubData is built on novel network programming and natural language processing algorithms that can patch into any user-specified bioinformatics online database and query its contents.

 Future plans include adding web server support for PubData, and contributions from the open source community are welcome.